eliskasl/sestrynacestach/wp-content/plugins/super-socializer/readme.txt

 **Note:**
 1. Plugin will not work on local server.
 You should have an online website for the plugin to function properly.
 2. If you want to integrate only Facebook Comments, you should install <a target="_blank" href="https://wordpress.org/plugins/fancy-facebook-comments/">Fancy Facebook Comments</a>
+3. If you want to integrate only Social Share, you should install <a target="_blank" href="https://wordpress.org/plugins/sassy-social-share">Sassy Social Share</a>

 = Feature list =
 * Social Share from around 100 social networks
 * Social Media follow icons
-* Share counts are supported for Facebook, Linkedin, Twitter, Buffer, Reddit, Pinterest, Stumbleupon and Vkontakte
+* Share counts are supported for Facebook, Linkedin, Twitter, Buffer, Reddit, Pinterest, Stumbleupon, Odnoklassniki and Vkontakte
 * FREE icon customization options
 * Options to specify sharing icon shape - Square, Round and Rectangular
 * Options to specify sharing icon size - minimum 16 pixels, no upper limit